-For Cultural Ecology 2020 we read Tim Ingold’s, “Work, time and industry” (323-338).
+For Cultural Ecology 2020 we read Tim Ingold’s, “Work, time and industry” in The Perception of the Environment.
 We also read chapters by Jens-Christian Svenning on “Future Megafaunas: A Historical Perspective on the Potential for a Wilder Anthropocene” and Andreas Hejnol “Ladders, Trees, Complexity, and Other Metaphors in Evolutionary Thinking” in Arts of Living on a Damaged Planet (Ghosts, G65-G102).
-Note: This material was featured in an online introductory course in anthropology, Ethnographic Insights Across Cultures.
+Note: This material was for Cultural Ecology 2020 and was then featured in an online introductory course in anthropology, Ethnographic Insights Across Cultures.
 Thanks!

 Work, Time, Industry (Ingold)

 In the normal version of this course, during the previous class I ask students to write down how they are feeling every ten minutes.
 Someone volunteers to have an iPhone timer go off every ten minutes and we interrupt class to “check in” with our feelings.
 Then, I ask students to do a similar 10-minute check in for 1.5 hours on Saturday night.
 When we return to the classroom, I ask them about their Saturday night check-ins.
 Most did not remember, or reported that time “flew by” as compared to the excruciating slowness of class time.